Bilue/BilueAutobot/README.md

 3. Programming Knowledge:
 A foundation in programming is important, especially in Python, as you'll be using Python to write your automation tests.

+4. Run .apk file on real and emulator device - using Appium Inspector
+5. Run .app.zip file on simulator - using Appium Inspector
+6. Run .ipa file on real iphone device - using Appium Inspector
+7. Run the framework with the command given in README.md file

 ### References:

 - https://pypi.org/